How many email accounts do you have?

 So, when I installed the app on my iPhone and iPad, all I have to do is login my the first email account, then everything just works.

-For example, I added in my second and third email on my iPhone.
-After a few seconds, it shows up on my Mac.
+For example, I added in my second and third email on my iPad.
+After a few seconds, it showed up on my Mac.

 That aside, when I opened my iPad later that night, after a couple of seconds, all my other accounts are there.
 Like magic.

 There are a ton of cool stuff in Spark Mail but I won’t go over each one of them.
 I’ll only talk about the stuff that I really love.